News and Information

 The news and information section includes media releases, information sheets, field work notices and project videos about Site C.

-|Site C camp status: March 29, 2020|
+|Site C camp status: May 20, 2022|

-|Number of people in camp||827|
+|Number of workers staying in camp||1,689|

 |Number of new cases over the past seven days||13|

 |Total number of cases since January 1, 2022||793|